apache/geode/Troubleshooting-Native-Memory.md

 * configuring too low of a maximum for user processes

 ## Determination
-A native memory issue will manifest in the GemFire log file as an **OutOfMemoryError** with the message *'unable to create new native thread'* thrown either by a GemFire thread or an application thread.
+A native memory issue will manifest itself in the GemFire log file as an **OutOfMemoryError** with the message *'unable to create new native thread'* thrown either by a GemFire thread or an application thread.
 The error must contain the *'unable to create new native thread'* message and not the *'Java heap space'* message (see [[Troubleshooting Heap]] for details on that issue).
 An example of the error is shown below.

 	[severe 2008/09/29 10:56:12.919 EDT <Message Dispatcher for 127.0.0.1:2879> tid=0x56f]
 	 Uncaught exception in thread <Message Dispatcher for 127.0.0.1:2879>